OscarKhaing/cse15l-lab-reports/lab-report-4.md

 After copying and pasting the second line, I used `<ctrl-backspace>` to delete the file name from week 3 and replace it with the name of the file we are running.

-> You may wonder why the code line number went from 166 to 168.
-The reason for this anomaly is that I copied over the wrong compile command (for windows) on Line 167, which didn't work because we are in a linux shell.
+> You may wonder why the code line number went from 166 to 172.
+The reason for this anomaly is that I copied over the wrong compile command (for windows) on Line 167, which didn't work because we are in a linux shell, and made some other mistakes.
+Similar anomalies will not be mentioned hereinafter.

 # Step 7: Edit the code file to fix the failing test

+From the test result messages, we can see that the test failure occurred on line 42 in `ListExamples.java`.
+Let's fix that.

 _Keys pressed:_
 vim `<space>` ListExamples.java `<enter>`